 Since March, global CO₂ emissions have been falling and air quality improving - but that doesn't mean that sustainability can be put off forever.
 Problems caused by climate change such as floods, forest fires or low water levels will not disappear.

 A meta-study on ESG conducted by DWS and the University of Hamburg has become a cornerstone of the case for responsible investing.
-The authors of “ESG and Corporate Financial Performance: Mapping the Global Landscape“ examined more than 2,200 empirical studies written since the 1970s and concluded that there is “overwhelming evidence of the economic viability of ESG investments” and that considering ESG criteria need not impact on performance.
+The authors of “ESG and Corporate Financial Performance: Mapping the Global Landscape“ examined more than 2,200 empirical studies written since the 1970s until 2015 and concluded that there is “overwhelming evidence of the economic viability of ESG investments” and that considering ESG criteria need not impact on performance.

 The positive relationship between ESG and performance was found to be especially strong for equities, fixed-income